 A CTF, or "Capture the Flag" competition, is a type of computer security contest.
 Strings of text, referred to as "flags," are hidden or encrypted in a series of challenges.
 During the competition, participants try to decrypt, hack, reverse-engineer, or exploit the challenges in order to gain access to the flag.
 For each flag retrieved, the team gets a certain number of points, and teams with the most points win.

 UTCTF will consist of several dozen problems that gradually increase in difficulty (and point value).
 The categories will include Binary Exploitation, Algorithms, Reverse Engineering, Cryptography, Web, and others.
 Some problems can be solved in a matter of minutes, while others may take hours.
 The source code and problem solutions will be released after the competition has ended.

-UTCTF will be open to anyone around the world, but only students enrolled within a University or High School program within the United States will be elligible for prizes.
-Teams can be formed of up to five students.
-They do not need to be from the same school; however, prizes will only be shipped to one location.
+UTCTF will be open to anyone around the world, but only students enrolled within a University or High School program within the United States will be eligible for prizes.
+There is no limit to team sizes, but we will only be shipping 4 prizes per team in the top 3.
+Team members do not need to be from the same school; however, prizes will only be shipped to one location.

 The competition will be completely free, and run entirely online - the only materials teams will need are a working computer with internet access and the ability to run desktop applications.
 Competitors should register online to form a team - registration will be opened soon, and can be done at any point before or during the contest.